What About Stevia?

 I get this question often, so let’s see if we can answer it: What about Stevia?
 And, more importantly, is it safe?

-FDA approves Stevia
+FDA Approved Stevia

 Cargill Inc’s: Truvia zero-calories sweetener